 Some people who are addicted to smoking nicotine cigarettes might decide to try e-cigarettes in an attempt to quit smoking.
 They may also want to switch to vaping because it seems to be safer than traditional cigarette smoking.
 The following information is important to know, especially if you want to vape while pregnant to avoid smoking:

 The nicotine that is heated to make the aerosol in e-cigarettes is extracted from tobacco.
 Other chemicals are included in the e-liquid, though they tend to be less toxic than the chemicals found in traditional cigarettes.

 Nicotine is usually the main ingredient in e-liquids, and nicotine is a very addictive substance, aside from being a toxic substance.
 Vaping is just as addictive as traditional cigarette smoking, sometimes even more addictive.
-This is because extra-strength cartidges with higher concentrations of nicotine are sold.
-It’s also possibel to amp up the e-cigarette’s voltage to ensure more vapor is inhaled with each puff.
+This is because extra-strength cartridges with higher concentrations of nicotine are sold.
+It’s also possible to amp up the e-cigarette’s voltage to ensure more vapor is inhaled with each puff.
 2

 Even though a lot of people begin vaping in order to quit smoking cigarettes, it’s not a good smoking cessation device to use.
 Many people find that they don’t stop smoking cigarettes and have now added vaping to their repertoire of smoking activities.
 If you vape while pregnant, you’re still ingesting chemicals.

 Teenagers of high school age tend to choose vape products over regular tobacco when they first begin smoking.
 What attracts them is the perceived safety of vaping and some of the flavorings that are available, such as fruits and sweets.
 They also feel less stigma attached to vaping, because there’s no conventional cigarette smell.